petrosebl/alx-zero_day/README.md

-This is alz zero day project
+This is alz zero day project updated